thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/overview.rst

 Overview
 *************************

-This arc introduces the setting 'a place to do maths'.
+This arc introduces the setting "a place to do maths".
-The 'types' that will populated this 'place' will have three interpretations:
+The "types" that will populated this "place" will have three interpretations:

 - Proof theoretically, with types as propositions